eugenetaan/FB-Messenger-Script-/readme.md

 ### Variables control file ###
-* OS - to delcare os type for which send img function to be used \n
+* OS - to delcare os type for which send img function to be used
 * QR_code - for promotions requiring QR code
 * testing - use pre written dictionary to test dataset
 * manual_mode - for FB text boxes that are unable to be automated ie aria autocomplete fields instead of textarea fields
 * user - which account to be used, update in username_pw file as well
+* chatbox_element - used to determine if the chatbox uses a textarea element or div element for input